Cat Warts: Types, Causes, and Treatment What Are The Types of Warts In Cats, and How Can You Treat Them?

 In this article, we will explore everything you should know about cat warts, from their underlying causes to the most effective ways to prevent and treat them.

-There are two main types of warts on cats, known as cutaneous and oral papillomas.
+There are two main types of warts in cats: cutaneous and oral papillomas.

 Cutaneous papillomatosis in cats is the most known type and appears as small, raised, and wart-like growths on the skin, usually on the head, face, or neck.
 They can occur in cats of all ages but are more common in young cats under the age of 2.